Ajit Pai Is Working Hard to Make Broadband Users Dumb Again

 Advertisement

-AT&T’s website includes a fine-print link at the bottom of its home page that reads, “Broadband details.”
-Comcast’s link, which is buried among more than 40 others at the bottom of its site, reads: “Xfinity Internet Broadband Disclosure.”
-In Verizon’s case, there’s a small link at the base of its home page simply labeled “Open Internet.”

-Unlike AT&T and Comcast, whose disclosure pages are almost entirely text, Verizon’s network practices are entombed under an over-sized banner stating that the company is “Committed to an open internet.”

-AT&T’s “broadband information” site includes five separate pages, what seems to be nearly a hundred different links, and dozens of thick paragraphs full of irrelevant information; touting, for example, how much money the company spends managing its networks.
+AT&T’s “broadband information” site includes five separate pages, what seem to be nearly a hundred different links, and dozens of thick paragraphs full of irrelevant information; touting, for example, how much money the company spends managing its networks.
 One paragraph reads: “As you would expect, our network management practices and our service offerings have evolved over time to benefit our customers and take advantage of the billions we have spent to expand and augment our networks.”

 Advertisement